aviv82/solution-write-ups/final-grade/remix.md

     `Number.isInteger()`, `Number.isNaN` and `typeof` to confirm input data type is applicable.

-    - if the guards dont pass they will throw an error message using `throw new TypeError`
+    - if the guards don't pass they will throw an error message using `throw new TypeError`
     - once checks pass function runs a ternary set of `if` conditions in order to calculate the student's final score